tobbelobb/hp-mark/camera-calibration/README.md

-# How To Calibrate PiCam v2 for HP Mark
+# How To Calibrate PiCam v2 for hp-mark

 We're going to use a [charuco board](https://docs.opencv.org/4.4.0/da/d13/tutorial_aruco_calibration.html) as our pattern.